msinnovation/django_blog/README.md

 Blog using Python and Django.

-Blog using Python and Django To create a simple blog using Python and Django, follow these steps:
+To create a simple blog using Python and Django, follow these steps:

 Set up your development environment: